-Proposed development of Battle Living History Centre at Prestongrange Heritage Museum, to include the Prestonpans Tapestry Pavilion.
-Acknowledging Our Supporters Our project has greatly benefitted from the support of the local community, Prestonpans Community Council, Prestoungrange Arts Festival, East Lothian Council, the Lord Lyon King of Arms, The Lord MacDonald of Sleat, successive East Lothian MSPs John Home-Robertson and Iain Gray, successive Scottish Ministers of Culture Patricia Ferguson, Linda Fabiani & Michael Russell, the Royal Stuart Society and the 1745 Association.
+Initial plan of the Bath House site redevelopment Acknowledging Our Supporters Our project has greatly benefitted from the support of the local community, Prestonpans Community Council, Prestoungrange Arts Festival, East Lothian Council, the Lord Lyon King of Arms, The Lord MacDonald of Sleat, successive East Lothian parliamentarians John Home-Robertson, Fiona O'Donnell, George Kerevan and Iain Gray, successive Scottish Ministers of Culture Patricia Ferguson, Linda Fabiani, Michael Russell and Fiona Hyslop, the Royal Stuart Society and the 1745 Association.
 Also, a Committee of High Patronage was formed in 2006, which includes many of the heirs of Clan Chiefs and Hanoverians engaged in the battle in 1745.
-The Trustees are:

-The Founding Committee of High Patronage comprises:
+The Committee of High Patronage comprises: